doolse/purescript-dispatcher-react/comparison.md

 The only problem for the parent now is that it is also responsible for knowing when the state needs to be initialized.

-What I've just described is the basis of how React, Halogen, Pux, Thermite (on top of React) all work conceptually, each have slightly different ways of how to keep track of the state and how to write event handlers.
+What I've just described is the basis of how React, [Halogen](https://github.com/slamdata/purescript-halogen), [Thermite](https://github.com/paf31/purescript-thermite) (on top of React) all work conceptually, each have slightly different ways of how to keep track of the state and how to write event handlers.
 I will start with React and contrast that with Thermite and Halogen and explain why I was motivated to write this library.

 ## React